Introduction

 Accessing Your Money

-Increasing Income: This option also provides income for life, but with an opportunity for payment increases.
+- Increasing Income: This option also provides income for life, but with an opportunity for payment increases.
 The withdrawal percentage starts smaller but has the potential to increase each crediting period based on the interest rate credited to your allocation options in your contract.
-This option can be attractive for individuals concerned about inflation or increasing expenses in retirement.
+This option can be attractive for individuals concerned about inflation or increasing retirement expenses.
 While the initial income may be lower than with the Level Income option, the potential for income increases can help maintain purchasing power over time.

 The below schedule shows lifetime income withdrawal percentages (as a percent of the annuity’s accumulation value) for both single and joint plan, for level and increasing options, respectively.
 Remember that you can start lifetime withdrawals only at age 50 or older.